Skip to Content

 In some cases, charities will still be forced to open IRA accounts in order to receive IRA funds.
 Organizations should keep meticulous records of those accounts and close them when no longer needed.

 1. Go up the ladder.
 Oftentimes, the first contact at a financial institution is an operational employee who cannot change policies.
-In some cases – especially when a charity frequently receives IRAs from the same institution—it is worthwhile to go up the chain of command and find the decision-maker.
+In some cases—especially when a charity frequently receives IRAs from the same institution—it is worthwhile to go up the chain of command and find the decision-maker.
 CCK has sometimes been able to get policies waived and even changed for our client.
 Ultimately, that effort works to the benefit of the entire nonprofit community.

 2. Establish networks of contacts.
 As a charity finds sympathetic ears and reasonable minds within the nation’s financial institutions, it is prudent to cultivate those contacts.
 Straight thinkers will ultimately help the nonprofit community solve the inherited IRA problem, once and for all.
 In the short term, they are a godsend in helping charities to cut through the red tape.

 3. Keep records of open accounts.
 As it stands now, in some cases, charities will still be forced to open IRA accounts in order to receive IRA funds.
 Organizations should keep meticulous records of those accounts and close them when no longer needed.
-(One of the objections to provide personal information on executives is that the data is somehow incorporated into the record of the account.
+(One of the objections to providing personal information on executives is that the data is somehow incorporated into the record of the account.
 The longer the account stays open, the greater the risk of a data breach.)

 CCK TIP: In some cases, it is useful to keep accounts open (for instance, at large custodial institutions with which a charity frequently deals).
 The same account can be used over and over again, without having to go through the agony of account creation each and every time.